Does Endometriosis Cause Fatigue? Reclaiming Your Energy with Endometriosis

 What helps endometriosis fatigue?

 Managing this kind of fatigue means going beyond quick fixes.
 It starts with calming inflammation and supporting the systems that have been working overtime.
 Many people begin with dietary changes.
 Reducing inflammatory foods and increasing whole, nutrient-dense meals can make a noticeable difference.
 Vegetables that support estrogen metabolism, such as broccoli and kale, can help the body process and eliminate excess hormones more effectively.
 Lean proteins and omega-3-rich fish offer building blocks for tissue repair and help lower inflammation.
+“The nutrients you take in are your first energy source,” says Kristina Carman, ND.
+“They feed your hormones, your immune system, and your inflammatory pathways.
+So supporting gut health and nutrient absorption is fundamental to restoring energy.”

 From there, supporting the gut is essential.
 A healthy gut helps with nutrient absorption, hormone balance, and immune regulation.
 You produce your hormones, you use them, and then you have to get rid of them.
 When gut health is compromised and the liver (your major detox organ) is over burdened by too much estrogen, estrogen can recirculate instead of being cleared from the body, keeping that inflammatory loop going.
 Focusing on regular digestion and consistent bowel movements can make a bigger impact than many people expect for their hormones.